ff98li/scRGNet/README.md

 The author of the package is Feifei Li.
-The *runLTMG* function uses the LTMG object and the function for inferring LTMG tags from `scgnnltmg`([Wang et al. 2021](#ref-scGNN)). `data.table` R package([Dowle and Srinivasan 2020](#ref-dt)) is used for fast reading in a large size scRNA-seq raw matrix from csv.
-The `Matrix`([Bates et al. 2021](#ref-matrix)) R package is used to store scRNA-seq data as a sparse matrix to reduce memory useage, and used to convert a tensor object to an R matrix.
+The *runLTMG* function uses the LTMG object and the function for inferring LTMG tags from `scgnnltmg`([Wang et al. 2021](#ref-scGNN)). `data.table` R package([Dowle and Srinivasan 2021](#ref-dt)) is used for fast reading in a large size scRNA-seq raw matrix from csv.
+The `Matrix`([Bates and Maechler 2021](#ref-matrix)) R package is used to store scRNA-seq data as a sparse matrix to reduce memory usage, and used to convert a tensor object to an R matrix.
 The *scDataset* object is an `R6` object([Chang 2021](#ref-r6)) inherited from class `dataset` from `torch`.
 The feature autoencoder is also an R6 object inherited from the basic neural network